adlnet/xAPI-Spec/xAPI.md

 <a name="def-actor" />

-__Actor__: An Agent (individual representation) or Group (multiple representation) tracked using Statements as doing an action (Verb) within an Activity.
+__Actor__: An individual or group representation tracked using Statements performing an action within an Activity.
 Is the "I" in "I did this".

 <a name="def-api" />